Felix-Cau/InfernoTicketValidator/README.md

 ## Project Overview

+This project leverages ASP.NET Core to build a robust and scalable backend for the application.

 This application was built to serve as a booking system for my company.
 During development, I explored several new concepts and technologies, including:

 - **Blazor**: Leveraging Blazor to create a single-page application using C# for both client and server-side logic.